Birsa Munda: Formative period (1886–1894)

-Birsa's stay at Chaibasa from 1886 to 1890 constituted a formative period of his life.
+Birsa's living at Chaibasa from 1886 to 1890 constituted a formative period of his life.
 This period was marked by the German and Roman Catholic Christian agitation.
 In light of the independence struggle, Sugana Munda withdrew his son from school.
 Soon after leaving Chaibasa in 1890 Birsa and his family gave up their membership in the German mission, ceased being Christian, and reverted to his original traditional tribal religious system.